genughaben/changelog_parser/README.md

 The class reads a Markdown file and extracts the changelog entries.
 The Markdown file is expected to be formatted as follows:
 - Start: The first line of the file is the title of the changelog and has to be "# CHANGELOG".
-- Changelog: New Changelogs entries begin with a title which out to have the format: "## [Title]"
+- Changelog: New Changelogs entries begin with a title which ought to have the format: "## [Title]"
+- Changelog: Next comes either the version or null which ought to have the format: "### vYYYY.X.Y" where X and Y can be arbitrarily many digits
 - Changelog: Next comes the date which out to have the format: "### [Date]" and the Date has to be in the format: "YYYY-MM-DD"
 - Changelog: Now the description lines follow, which are either:
   - Text and come in format: "[Text]"